openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

   * Set up a local development instance of the build service webclient

-  * Created aÂ [local
+  * Created a [local
-              branch](https://gitorious.org/~justineleng/opensuse/justineleng-build-service)Â of the project on Gitorious
+              branch](https://gitorious.org/~justineleng/opensuse/justineleng-build-service) of the project on Gitorious

   * Accumulated community feedback on mobile view changes and enhancements, which provides general directions and specs for development for the next few weeks